amalog/scratch/sketch/culture.md

 ```

 She should be able to write a library which converts what she wants into what the language requires internally.

+## TMTOWTDI

+The Perl language and community followed a principle that "there's more than one way to do it".
+Within the language, that caused a syntactic fragmentation and complexity which partly lead to Perl's decline ("line noise" perception).
+However, as a community virtue it fostered CPAN and lead to the language's success.

+Fundamentally, the culture's attitude was "try it, maybe that's a good thing to do.
+TMTOWTDI".
+Most of those experiments failed but many good ones emerged and the language and its ecosystem got better as a result.